pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

 share _patterns_ of practice.
 Fiona Murphy and Danny Kingsley explored some possibilities for doing this using [decision trees], or what I prefer to call
 <dfn id="def:research-guides">research guides</dfn>, during an unworkshop
 session.
-Decision trees or research guides direct our focus onto concrete, actionable things we can do.
+Research guides direct the focus onto concrete, actionable things we can do.

 Of course, the idea with these guides is not to mandate specific research practices, but to create a way to share our patterns of practice in a